supremeimposter/My-Vault/DiscreteMathematics/Set-Theory/Set Definition.md

 version: DM-2024
 ---

-- Set is a collection of any elements.
+- Set is a collection of any elements or sets.
-- The elements don't have to have any correlation between them and even sets can be elements of a set.
+- The elements don't have to have any correlation between them.

 ## Properties of Set
 - Set Properties - unordered and distinct elements